Derby High School, Bury

-Derby High School or "The Derby" as it is known locally, is a secondary school, located on Radcliffe Road, Bury, Greater Manchester, England.
+The Derby High School is a secondary school, located on Radcliffe Road, Bury, Greater Manchester, England.
 It opened in September 1959 as the Derby Grammar School, a new school that offered both a grammar and a technical education.
-Some of the pupils moved from Bury High School, a Grammar School on nearby Parliament Street, which closed when the Derby opened.
-They had gone there having passed the Eleven Plus examination.
+Some of the pupils moved from Bury High School, a grammar school on nearby Parliament Street, which closed when the Derby opened.
+They had gone there having passed the eleven plus examination.
 Other pupils came from Bury Junior Technical School having attended that school from the age of 13 years.
-The school was formed by merging those two schools into a grammar-technical school.
 In September 1979 it became a comprehensive school and its sixth form was closed.
-There are extensive playing fields to the front of the school and the school is easily recognised with its distinctive tower.